k-ai-Documentation/kai-instance-api-sdk-js/README.md

   > limit: number of content to return
   > offset: number of content to skip before starting to collect the result set
   > documentName: name of the document
+- `deleteMissingInformation`: Delete missing information
+  > id: id of the missing information

 For example: